Is Multi-Level Marketing A Scam?

 The big difference between a typical corporation and being an independent contractor with an M.L.M. company is that you are NOT an employee, you’re a business owner.
 This means you will not have to wait until your company is good and ready to give you a raise to make more money.
 You will also not have to ever worry about being laid off!!!
 Your success or failure is directly related to you.
 Your upline is also not your supervisors per say.
 They are more like a mentor.
 They want you to succeed.
 If you succeed, they succeed.
 No one is stepping on you to climb the corporate ladder per say.

-Since it is your business you will promote the products and try and recruit like-minded people into your business to help.
-So you see, there are not too many differences between a corporation and your M.L.M business.
+Since it is your business you will promote the products and try and recruit like-minded people into your business to help it grow.
+You could say they would be franchisees of sorts.
+So you see, there are not too many differences between a corporation and your M.L.M business structure.

 If you are promoting the products for others to buy, it only makes sense you should be using them yourself.
 If you do not use the products because you don’t like or trust them, maybe you are promoting the wrong company.
 You must believe in the product you are selling.